A Trupanion blog

-If your cat has hairballs, you might see remnants of the hairballs around your house.
-Also, there are other signs your feline friend might have hairballs, consider the following:
+If your cat has hairballs, you might see the remnants of the hairballs visibly around your house.
+Also, there are other signs your best friend might have hairballs.
+Consider the following:

-Of course, if you have any cause for concern, seek veterinary care immediately.
+Of course, if you have any cause for concern, please seek veterinary care.
 Your veterinarian can do additional diagnostics and start an appropriate treatment plan.

 When do hairballs become a concern?

-Hairballs might happen to your feline friend.
-Don’t worry, it’s a natural reaction to your cat’s grooming regimen.
+Hairballs are going to happen.
+Don’t worry, it’s a natural reaction to your cat's grooming regimen.
 But when are hairballs something more than serious?
 Dr. Wilde weighs in on medical concerns with hairballs –

-“Hairballs can become a concern if there is a medical cause for the hair not passing normally, like dehydration secondary to kidney disease, or intestinal disorders.
-Also, over-grooming due to anxiety can cause abnormal hairball formation.
-In severe cases, hairballs can actually cause obstruction, requiring surgical or endoscopic removal.”
+“Hairballs can become a concern if there’s a medical cause for the hair not passing normally, such as dehydration secondary to kidney disease, or intestinal disorders.
+Over-grooming due to anxiety can also cause abnormal hairball formation.
+In severe cases, hairballs may cause obstruction, requiring surgical or endoscopic removal.”

-If your cat gets hairballs, you should let your veterinarian know so that they can determine whether there is cause for concern, and perform appropriate diagnostics like bloodwork, x-rays, or other medical treatment.
+If your cat gets hairballs, you should let your veterinarian know so they can determine whether there’s cause for concern and perform appropriate tests.
+For example, diagnostics may include bloodwork, x-rays, and other medical treatment as needed.

 How to treat hairballs in cats

 There are a few options you can take to correct any medical issues connected to hairballs.
-Consider the following on how to help a cat pass a hairball:
+Consider the following:

-In addition, “the veterinarian can advise the best strategy for each individual cat, as cats can have very diverse nutritional needs,” says Wilde.
-By keeping your veterinarianup-to-date with your cat’s progress, they can plan accordingly with a treatment plan.
+Also, “your veterinarian can advise the best strategy for each cat, as cats can have very diverse nutritional needs,” says Wilde.
+By keeping your veterinarian up-to-date with your cat’s progress, they can plan accordingly with a treatment plan.

 Hairball prevention: tips for a happy cat

 Proper grooming can play a role in hairball prevention.
-Naturally, your cat grooms themselves, but these essential tips can help them prevent hairballs.
+Naturally, your cat sgrooms themselves, but these essential tips can help them prevent hairballs.
 Try out these tips:

-Hairballs in cats: easily treatable for our feline friends
+Hairballs in cats: easily treatable for your furry friends